-- 36. We will take reasonable steps to make information about our banking services accessible to customers in remote communities, including remote Indigenous communities. - 37.
+- We will also assist our customers who reside in remote communities (including remote Indigenous communities) to access and undertake their banking services. - 37.
 We will provide cultural awareness training to staff who regularly assist customers in remote Indigenous communities.

-Taking extra care with customers who may be vulnerable
+Taking extra care with customers who are experiencing vulnerability

-We will take extra care with vulnerable customers
+We will take extra care with customers who are experiencing vulnerability

-- 38. We are committed to taking extra care with vulnerable customers including those who are experiencing:
+- We are committed to taking extra care with customers who are experiencing vulnerability, including:

 - a) age-related impairment;

 - b) cognitive impairment;

 - c) elder abuse;

 - d) family or domestic violence;

 - e) financial abuse;

 - f) mental illness;

 - g) serious illness; or

 - h) any other personal, or financial, circumstance causing significant detriment.

-We may become aware of your vulnerability only if you tell us about it.
+We may become aware of your circumstances only if you tell us about them.

 - 39. We will train our staff to act with sensitivity, respect and compassion if you appear to be in a vulnerable situation. - 40.
 If you tell us about your personal or financial circumstance, we will work with you to identify a suitable way for you to access and undertake your banking. - 41.
-When we are providing a banking service to vulnerable customers we will: - a) be respectful of your need for confidentiality; - b) try and make it easier for you to communicate with us; - c) provide appropriate guidance and referrals to help you to maintain, or regain, control of your finances; and - d) refer you to external support, if appropriate.
+When we are providing a banking service to customers who are experiencing vulnerability we will: - a) be respectful of your need for confidentiality; - b) try and make it easier for you to communicate with us; - c) provide appropriate guidance and referrals to help you to maintain, or regain, control of your finances; and - d) refer you to external support, if appropriate.